5 September 2013. The Big News.

 that exists on the water is exacerbated because we truly are alone.

-Cruisers travel so we don't get the opportunity to establish a long term
+Cruisers travel so we do not get the opportunity to establish a long term

 knowledge base unique to the various areas we visit.
-We're on our own and
+We are on our own and

 thus tend to unite and help each other.